Ida Louise Jackson: Career

 Throughout her teaching career, Jackson was also invested in giving back to the communities that supported her in college.
-In 1934, Jackson became the national Alpha Kappa Alpha president, although her term ended in 1937 she was able to accomplish many things.
+In 1934, Jackson became the national Alpha Kappa Alpha president.
+Although her term ended in 1937, she was able to accomplish many things.
 Within this role, she organized chapters at schools all along the east coast.
 Under her leadership, chapters were founded in colleges in Los Angeles, Arizona, and Seattle.
-Her goals did not end there, she never forgot about her home state of Mississippi and the poor, rural Black folks that needed support.
-Before venturing out to Mississippi she had established a low-cost dental clinic in Oakland.
+Her goals did not end there; she never forgot about her home state of Mississippi and the poor, rural Black folks that needed support.
+Before venturing out to Mississippi, she had established a low-cost dental clinic in Oakland.
 As part of her term, she led an initiative that provided summer schooling for rural teachers in 1934.
 The first established school was in Lexington, Mississippi and teachers from the AKA organization volunteered to help train local teachers and provide quality, comprehensive education to low-income students.
 Jackson hoped that by preparing teachers and students, more Black people would be interested in higher education.

-In addition to this, with the help of Dr. Dorothy Boulding Ferebee and AKA volunteers, Jackson co-founded and became general director of the Mississippi Health Project.
+With the help of Dr. Dorothy Boulding Ferebee and AKA volunteers, Jackson co-founded and became general director of the Mississippi Health Project.
 This was a system of clinics that aimed to address the health needs of rural Mississippi.
 As this project expanded, both adults and children were provided with health care.
-At first this project had goals of establishing physical locations, but Jackson and her team quickly realized that community members had difficulty traveling to centers.
+At first, this project had goals of establishing physical locations, but Jackson and her team quickly realized that community members had difficulty traveling to centers.
 In order to adapt to the needs of those they wished to serve, Jackson helped to evolve these centers into mobile clinics that would move throughout the area.
 As a result, Jackson and her team were able to provide greater access to their services.
 By the end of this project’s eight years of operation, over 15,000 children were immunized against diphtheria and smallpox.
 In addition, thousands of adults were provided with treatments and health screenings.
 Finally, the efforts by Jackson, Dr. Ferebee, and AKA volunteers were receiving national attention so much so that they were invited to the White House twice.
-They were given the opportunity to speak with then President Roosevelet and the first lady about the specific challenges they had encountered while providing health care in the segregated South.
-In 1936, during their second visit to the white house Jackson spoke on various issues with Eleanor Roosevelt covering topics such as health, federal jobs, and railway discrimination.
+They were allowed to speak with them President Roosevelt and the first lady about the specific challenges they had encountered while providing health care in the segregated South.
+In 1936, during their second visit to the White House, Jackson spoke on various issues with Eleanor Roosevelt covering topics such as health, federal jobs, and railway discrimination.